 How long are six inches of hair?
-What will your hair look like when it reaches twelve inches?
+What will your hair look like when it reaches 10 or 12 inches?
 Without a ruler, it’s hard to visually measure how long your hair is by touching it or peering into the mirror.
 You never know if you have the best grasp of visualizing measurements, either.
 I’m horrible at that.
 I have no idea what six inches look like for real.

 If you’re in the same boat, not only do I sympathize, but I’ve also done my best to give you a few photographic examples by which to judge your own hair.

-The Truth about the Length of Your Hair
+The Truth About Your Hair Length

 Judging the length of your hair on your own is hard.
 You won’t always have someone to help you measure it or to estimate the length for you.